TheJupiterDev/mDirt/README.md

 Fill in all the details, press "Generate Pack" when you are ready.
 To get your blocks in game, run /function YOURNAMESPACE:give_items

+## Update plan
+- v1.6.0 will release within a week, coming with error handling & major UI improvements.
+- After that, v1 of mDirt will be **complete**!
+- v2.0.0 will then be coming within some amount of time, coming with a complete overhaul to the entire application, and adding support for making custom items.

 ## In Progress
-- MacOS native binary coming after v2.0 (@JustJoshinDev)
+- MacOS native binary coming for v2.0 (@JustJoshinDev)
 - Error Handling

 ### Known Issues